 Stand in one place and try to stay still.
 Even this simple task requires your brain to integrate information from many different sensory sources.
 Your visual system makes use of visual landmark cues and dynamic visual motion (called optic flow) to know how much your head is moving in space.
 Close your eyes and see what happens.
 It becomes harder to stay stable, which means that vision is used to support balance.
+Our auditory system (hearing) helps us know where we are relative to important events and objects in our environment (especially those that we cannot see) and allows us to track our changing position dynamically over space and time.
 Now try lifting one foot off the floor.
 Information coming from the sensors in your feet (tactile inputs) tells you if the ground is flat, and your muscles and joints provide information about where your body parts are in space and relative to each other; these inputs are referred to as your proprioceptive system.
 Now stand on something soft.
 This will further challenge your proprioceptive system, but may also generate more head accelerations.
 Our vestibular system is located in our inner ear and it is our brain’s internal “acceleration detector”; the otolith organs detect accelerations when we move straight (up/down, forward/backward, side to side) and the semicircular canals detect accelerations when we rotate/turn (e.g. nod your head up/down, or turn your head right/left).
 Next, try wearing noise-cancelling headphones or ear plugs.
-Our auditory system (hearing) helps us know where we are relative to important events and objects in our environment (especially those that we cannot see) and allows us to track our changing position dynamically over space and time.
 Have you fallen over yet?
 Hopefully not, because once your brain detects that you are off-balance using information from all of these different sensory inputs, you can generate motor commands to adjust your body to avoid falling.

 Another example of why it is important to coordinate our sensory signals is to keep the perception of our external world stable and not jittery or blurry.
 For instance, as you turn your head left and right the signals from the vestibular system are processed in milliseconds and tell your eyes to move in the opposite direction, this known as the vestibular-ocular reflex.
 This is how you can keep a stable image on your eye even if your head is bobbing up and down while you walk or run.
 For example, when you are playing soccer and you are running after the ball, the vestibular inputs help keep your eye stable on the ball while your head bobs up and down, without the image of the ball becoming blurry….
 GOAL!

-Even though our sensory systems typically work all together to support our perceptions and behaviours, sometimes certain sensory inputs are more reliable than others.
+Even though our sensory systems typically work all together to support our perceptions and behaviours of movement, sometimes certain sensory inputs are more reliable than others.
 For instance, at nighttime, or when it is foggy out, visual information is less reliable, and therefore the brain relies more heavily on other sensory inputs.
 The brain weights sensory information dynamically and instantaneously.
-A focus of recent research studies has been to understand the extent to which visual, proprioception, audition, and vestibular information each contribute to self-motion perception.
+A focus of recent research studies has been to understand the extent to which visual, proprioception, audition, and vestibular information each contribute to self-motion perception [1].
 Also, researchers want to know how sensory contributions to self-motion perception change depending on the task at hand, the environmental conditions, and on the characteristics of person themselves (e.g. age).
 In the next section, we will discuss experimental strategies that have been used to quantify the different sensory contributions to self-motion perception.

 Self-motion experiments